 Annually, Council adopts a budget that guides capital and operating expenditures for the given year.
-For the 2021 Budget, an interim budget will be approved by Council in December and the budget was presented for Council to debate in April.
+For the 2024 Budget, an interim budget will be approved by Council in December and the budget will be presented for Council to debate in April.

 2021 Budget Survey - What We Heard Report

 The report is now available here: What We Heard Report - 2021 Budget Survey Results

 2021 Financial Statement

 The average municipal tax bill is comprised of three elements:

 Municipal property tax rates are determined by the programs, services, and infrastructure needs of residents and businesses.
 Tax Rates are applied to the assessed value of properties within the municipalities.

 Every year the province calculates, based on assessment value, the amount each municipality must contribute towards the public education system.
 Municipalities collect the education property tax from rate payers and then forward it to the province for a deposit into the Alberta School Foundation Fund.

 the Town receives a requisition from the Lamont County Seniors Foundation which provides affordable seniors housing.
 Under the Alberta Housing Act, the Town is required to collect these funds from the municipality property owners, similar to the education requisition.